molily/molily.de/_posts/2020-11-21-testing-angular.md

 cy.get('.example')
 ```

-`cy.get` returns a chainer, an asynchronous wrapper around the found elements with useful methods.
+`cy.get` returns a Chainer, an asynchronous wrapper around the found elements with useful methods.

 Just like with unit and integration test, the immediate question is: Which way to find an element should we use?
 By id, name, class or by other means?

+<aside class="margin-note">Find by test id</aside>

 As discussed in [querying the DOM with test ids](#querying-the-dom-with-test-ids), this guide recommends to mark elements with a **test ids**.
 These are data attributes like `data-testid="example"`.
 In the test, we use a corresponding attribute selector like `[data-testid="example"]` to find the elements.